evokeapps/evokeapps.github.io/README.md

 # evokeapps.github.io
-Dev blog of Evoke Apps, Sri Lanka
+Tech Bits - A blog about bits of tech and programming